Learning to Optimize for Reinforcement Learning: Gridworlds

 \section{Gridworlds}

 We follow~\citet{oh2020discovering} and design $6$ gridwolds.
 In each gridworld, there are $N$ objects.
 Each object is described as $[r, \epsilon_\text{term}, \epsilon_\text{respawn}]$.
 Object locations are randomly determined at the beginning of each episode, and an object reappears at a random location after being collected, with a probability of $\epsilon_\text{respawn}$ for each time-step.
 The observation consists of a tensor $\{0, 1\}^{N \times H \times W}$, where $N$ is the number of objects, and $H \times W$ is the size of the grid.
 An agent has $9$ movement actions for adjacent positions, including staying in the same position.
-When the agent collects an object, it receives the corresponding reward $r$, and the episode terminates with a probability of $\epsilon_\text{term}$ associated with the object.
-In the following tables, we describe each gridworld in detail.
+When the agent collects an object, it receives the corresponding reward ($r \times \text{reward scale}$), and the episode terminates with a probability of $\epsilon_\text{term}$ associated with the object.
+The default reward scale is 1.
+In~\cref{tb:grid}, we describe the setting of each gridworld in detail.